-The measurement base adopted is historical cost, modified by the fair value measurement of financial instruments held at fair value through profit or loss and all derivative contracts.
+The measurement base adopted is historical cost, modified by the fair value measurement of financial instruments, including derivative contracts, at fair value through profit or loss.

-The amounts contained in the financial statements and notes are presented in millions of dollars, unless otherwise stated.
+The functional and presentational currency of the Group is New Zealand dollars.
+All amounts contained in the financial statements and notes are presented in millions of dollars, unless otherwise stated.